Ruth Meets Boaz

 Boaz Redeems Ruth

 1 Now Boaz went up to the gate and sat down there.
 The near kinsman of whom Boaz spoke came by.
-Boaz said to him, “Come over here, friend, and sit down!”
+Boaz said to him, “Come over here, friend, and sit down.”
 He came over, and sat down.
-2 Boaz took ten men of the elders of the city, and said, “Sit down here,” and they sat down.
-3 He said to the near kinsman, “Naomi, who has come back out of the country of Moab, is selling the parcel of land, which was our brother Elimelech’s.
+2 Boaz took ten elders of the city, and said, “Sit down here,” and they sat down.
+3 He said to the near kinsman, “Naomi, who has come back from the country of Moab, is selling the parcel of land, which was our brother Elimelech’s.
 4 I thought I should tell you, saying, ‘Buy it before those who sit here, and before the elders of my people.’
 If you will redeem it, redeem it; but if you will not redeem it, then tell me, that I may know.
-For there is no one to redeem it besides you; and I am after you.”
+For there is no one to redeem it besides you, and I am after you.”